-Working remotely – or working from home – is no longer an employee benefit or a way to improve work life balance; in today’s extraordinary times, it is very much a necessity.
+Working remotely – or working from home – is no longer an employee benefit or a way to improve work life balance; since lockdown, it has for many businesses become very much a necessity.

 Directors, managers, team leaders and supervisors have found themselves faced with the challenge of managing their teams from a distance.
 Even for those experienced at working from home themselves or managing employees in various locations, the scale of the current situation will mean changes to the working patterns of each and every employee.